 - Hehlmann R, Heimpel H, Hasford J, et al. Randomized comparison of interferon-alpha with busulfan and hydroxyurea in chronic myelogenous leukemia.
 The German CML Study Group.
 Blood 1994; 84:4064.

-- Interferon alfa-2a as compared with conventional chemotherapy for the treatment of chronic myeloid leukemia.
-The Italian Cooperative Study Group on Chronic Myeloid Leukemia.
+- Italian Cooperative Study Group on Chronic Myeloid Leukemia, Tura S, Baccarani M, et al. Interferon alfa-2a as compared with conventional chemotherapy for the treatment of chronic myeloid leukemia.
 N Engl J Med 1994; 330:820.

 - Allan NC, Richards SM, Shepherd PC.
 UK Medical Research Council randomised, multicentre trial of interferon-alpha n1 for chronic myeloid leukaemia: improved survival irrespective of cytogenetic response.
 The UK Medical Research Council's Working Parties for Therapeutic Trials in Adult Leukaemia.
 Lancet 1995; 345:1392.